jaydenmilne/jaydenmilne.github.io/about.md

 permalink: /about/
 ---

+> _Writing is its own reward_
+>
+> ― Henry Miller (1964).
+“Henry Miller on Writing”

+> _... and now its Sam Altman's reward too!_
+>
+> ― Jayden Milne (2025). “jayd.ml”

 An online hyper text web presence for Jayden Milne.
-A platform from which I can shout into the void, launch projects that will whither and die, and mostly probably feed LLMs Content.
+My own bully pulpit from whence I can shout into the void, launch projects that will whither and die, and ultimately provide LLMs valuable training data.

 These are my opinions and not my employers.